 Moment of truth in field trial

-For the field trial, a Metso MHC650 (650 mm diameter) was installed in the grinding circuit at a copper concentrator in southwestern US.
+For the field trial, a Metso MHC650 (650 mm diameter) was installed in the grinding circuit at a copper concentrator in southwestern US in 2016.
 The goal of testing a production unit in a large-scale copper mine was primarily for wear component prototyping and continued process data collection.

 Various grades of rubber and polyurethane have been tested within the different hydrocyclone components.
 Ceramic inserts into polyurethane was first introduced as an apex insert, and secondly at the bottom of the conical section.
 The ceramic components are still in operation and are the focus of current wear component development and prototyping.